nation3/law/Constitution.linked.md

 #) All Citizens are equal before the law.
 There is no privilege among them.
 #) Every Citizen shall have the right to access all services provided by Nation3.
 #) Every Citizen shall be entitled to a fair hearing with a binding resolution within a [%Reasonable Dispute Resolution Time] before a Nested Court or the Supreme Court for the determination of their rights and obligations, or in the event of any criminal charge against them.
+#) A Citizen who uses physical or digital force against another Person or organization, regardless of citizenship or affiliation, will be deemed justified and held faultless if such force was used to defend their person, property or data (or another Person, their property or data) and such force was proportionate to the threat presented.

 ### Citizenship Duties
 a) Every Citizen shall uphold this Constitution and participate in the DAO's governance at all times acting in accordance with the values outlined in the Nation3 Manifesto.